ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    :answer_d: I and II only
    :answer_e: I and III only
    :correct: d
-   :feedback_a: This method may be completed using a while lop or a for loop.
-There are two correct answers.
+   :feedback_a: This is correct, but there is another answer that is also correct.
-   :feedback_b: This method may be completed using a while lop or a for loop.
-There are two correct answers.
+   :feedback_b: This is correct, but there is another answer that is also correct.
-   :feedback_c: An abbreviated for-loop would not be a good choice for this method.
-In the loop, num is decremented.
-Variables cannot be modified in abbreviated for-loops.
-Also, because num refers to a single integer, not a list or an array of integers, the loop will not compile.
+   :feedback_c: The for-each loop would not compile.
+The variable num is not an array or list.
-   :feedback_d: Both of these loops print out the value of num, then decrement by 1 and print on each iteration of the loop.
+   :feedback_d: Both I and II print out the value of num and then decrement it by 1.
-   :feedback_e: An abbreviated for-loop may not be used for this method.
-In the loop, num is decremented.
-Variables, like num, cannot be modified in abbreviated for-loops.
+   :feedback_e: The for-each loop would not compile.
+The variable num is not an array or list.

    You are trying to write the ``countDown`` method.
 The ``countDown`` method takes a parameter ``num`` and decrements it by 1, printing every time until ``num`` equals 0.
 Which of the following loops will make the ``countDown`` method compile and work as intended?

    .. code-block:: java

      // I.
      for (int i = num; num > 0; i--;)
      {
          System.out.print (i + " ");
      }

      // II.
      while (num > 0)
      {
          System.out.print (num + " ");